Eyevinn/streaming-onboarding/README.md

 - [Example setup of a combined MPEG-DASH and WebRTC distribution:](https://medium.com/@eyevinntechnology/example-setup-of-a-combined-mpeg-dash-and-webrtc-distribution-77a7eaad7b2e) Available in a feature branch of DASH-IF’s Reference Player there is now experimental support for switching between an HTTP-based stream and a real-time WebRTC based stream.
 Follow this guide if you want to try it out.
 All based on open source components.

 - [Cloudflare WebRTC/WHIP/WHEP:](https://blog.cloudflare.com/webrtc-whip-whep-cloudflare-stream/)WebRTC live streaming to unlimited viewers, with sub-second latency

-## Ad-insertion

-- [SCTE-104/35 and Beyond: A Look at Ad Insertion in an OTT World:](http://www.tvtechnology.com/expertise/0003/scte10435-and-beyond-a-look-at-ad-insertion-in-an-ott-world/280536) Overview of how a traditional ad-insertion workflow can be used as a basis for an OTT system

-- [Server-side ad insertion with DRM:](https://medium.com/@eyevinntechnology/server-side-ad-insertion-with-drm-8b41d5f3fc95) Server-side ad insertion (SSAI) in comparison with client-side ad insertion

-- [Understanding Server-Side Dynamic Ad Insertion:](https://medium.com/@eyevinntechnology/understanding-server-side-dynamic-ad-insertion-d7ed90e34aa2) In this post we’re explaining the principles behind Server-Side Dynamic Ad Insertion technology.

-- [Challenges with Server-Side Ad Insertion:](https://medium.com/@eyevinntechnology/challenges-with-server-side-ad-insertion-85571f24aafb) In this post we’re explaining the challenges that comes with Server-Side Dynamic Ad Insertion.

-- [Understanding Real-time Bidding for AVOD Services](https://medium.com/@eyevinntechnology/understanding-real-time-bidding-for-avod-services-861ebfa8bd13) The technology that makes real-time bidding marketplaces (or programmatic buying) possible

-- [Using SGAI to deliver and play ads with flexibility and scale:](https://medium.com/disney-streaming/using-sgai-to-deliver-and-play-ads-with-flexibility-and-scale-b5c18aeb7bca) This article aims to provide a high-level overview of the serving mechanism of video ads to clients for playback using Server Guided Ad Insertion (SGAI).

-- [The State of Server-Side Ad Insertion 2018:](http://www.streamingmedia.com/Articles/Editorial/Featured-Articles/The-State-of-Server-Side-Ad-Insertion-2018-127971.aspx) For years, SSAI has promised targeted advertising in a seamless stream that defeats the ad blockers.
-Has the promise finally been realized?

-## Virtual Channels / FAST

-- [Create your own FAST Channels based on VOD2Live Technology and Open Source Components:](https://medium.com/@eyevinntechnology/create-your-own-fast-channels-based-on-vod2live-technology-and-open-source-components-893197fdea0a) VOD2Live is a technology to produce FAST channels of higher video and audio quality to a considerable lower cost than traditional methods.
-Instead of encoding and transcoding a live channel 24/7 it utilizes already transcoded and available VODs.

-- [FAST Channels with Dolby Atmos enabled by VOD2Live Technology:](https://medium.com/@eyevinntechnology/fast-channels-with-dolby-atmos-enabled-by-vod2live-technology-f11847960b14) The VOD2Live technology removes the need for redundant transcoding and packaging by reusing already transcoded and available VODs.
-Not only reduces this the cost to power 24/7 channels, it allows you to offer 24/7 channels of higher video- and audio-quality.

-- [AI Generated Anchors with FAST Channels based on VOD2Live:](https://medium.com/@eyevinntechnology/ai-generated-anchors-with-fast-channels-based-on-vod2live-12e810de3575) With this blog post we want to demonstrate the idea of using the latest advancements in open AI technology to add AI generated anchors in automatically generated FAST channels.

-- [How to Create a FAST Channel in Minutes:](https://bitmovin.com/eyevinn-fast-channels) This article guides you through the process of setting up a FAST channel using the FAST Channel Engine within the Open Source Cloud with content preparation using Bitmovin Streams.

 ## Codecs and containers